Robucon/BOML/README.md

 boml_ho.aggregate_all()
 ```
 ## Documentation
-For more detailed information of basic function and construction process, please refer to our [Github Page](https://boml.readthedocs.io/en/latest/) or [Help Documentation](https://dut-media-lab.github.io/BOML/).
+For more detailed information of basic function and construction process, please refer to our [Github Page](https://dut-media-lab.github.io/BOML) or [Documentation](/https://boml.readthedocs.io/en/latest/) on Read the Docs.
 Scripts in the directory named test_script are useful for constructing general training process.

 Here we give recommended settings for specific hyper paremeters to quickly test performance of popular algorithms.